TheGrayFrost/smartKT/PROJDESC.md

 		- variable type
 		- variable size
 		- parent id: id of the containing structure/class if variable is a part of structure/class
+	- used for identifying local variables at runtime
 7. A_comb.xml: XML generated by combining clang and dwarfdump information
 	- mangled names for functions are added
 	- size of variables are filled
 	- offsets (from RBP or image load address) are patched in
+	- essentially holds interlinked information from static source code and static object code analysis
 8. image.address: static storage variable image load offset information
 	- Header: ADDRESS	VARNAME	VARID	VARTYPE	VARSIZE	PARENTID	VARCLASS	[VARCONTAINER]
 	- for each static storage symbol in an image it keeps